-Students will study a combination of Biology, Chemistry, and Physics topics taught by specialist teachers.
-At the end of the course, students will be awarded a 'double' grade equivalent to two GCSEs.
-This course can be studied at Foundation tier (Grades 1-1 to 5-5) or Higher tier (Grades 5-5 to 9-9).
+Students will study Biology, Chemistry, and Physics taught by specialist teachers.
+At the end of the courses, students will be awarded GCSEs for each of the three science disciplines.
+This course is studied at both Higher Tier (Grades 5 to 9) and Foundation Tier.